influxdata/docs-v2/content/influxdb/clustered/reference/sql/functions/time-and-date.md

 Converts a value to RFC3339 nanosecond timestamp format (`YYYY-MM-DDT00:00:00.000000000Z`).
 Supports timestamp, integer, and unsigned integer types as input.
-Integers and unsigned integers are parsed as [Unix nanoosecond timestamps](/influxdb/clustered/reference/glossary/#unix-timestamp) and return the corresponding RFC3339 timestamp.
+Integers and unsigned integers are parsed as [Unix nanosecond timestamps](/influxdb/clustered/reference/glossary/#unix-timestamp) and return the corresponding RFC3339 timestamp.

 ```sql